REGISTER ONLINE BY DECEMBER 31, 2025!

 DTM Expo: Design, Allied Design & Technology

 The DTM Expo is where you can showcase and exhibit your production work.
-The DTM Expo will feature poster displays of your design and/or technology work and process, as well as time to meet with industry professionals to talk about your work.
-Students exhibiting exceptional work will receive special recognition at the end of the Festival – see below for more information.
+The DTM Expo features poster displays of your design and/or technology work and process, as well as time to meet with industry professionals to talk about your work.
+Students exhibiting exceptional work will receive special recognition at the end of the Festival Conference – see below for more information.
 There are different categories to participate:

 Looking for Stage Management?
 Go here for the Stage Management Fellowship at the DTM Expo.